There tends of be a LOT of confusion out there about Depersonalization, what causes it, and if recovery is possible.

 The Darkest Fear

-I genuinely thought I might never get on a plane or travel anywhere again, the fear of Depersonalization and more panic attacks was so strong.
-I worried that my DP would go on for years, or never end at all.
+One of these fears was that I would never be able to travel anywhere, ever again.
+I genuinely thought I would never get on a plane or travel anywhere again, the fear of triggering more Depersonalization / Derealization and more panic attacks was so strong.

 Ending the Fear